 American business logic doesn’t necessarily translate well into foreign markets.
 Take a good look at your product or service – is there a market for it in the overseas location you’re considering?

-In addition, the opposite may also be true – products that may not work locally may be well-received in other markets, which can open up some excellent opportunities for products that may have been a bust in the US.
+Also, the opposite may be true – products that may not work locally may be well-received in other markets, which can open up some excellent opportunities for products that may have been a bust in the US.

 Finally, when making deals, don’t forget that body language and business etiquette aren’t universal – a gesture that has a particular meaning in the US doesn’t necessarily mean the same thing overseas.

-It’s critical that you and your team understand the meanings of local gestures so that you don’t dismiss opportunities out of hand or put more faith in a situation that could be a dead end.
+You and your team must understand the meanings of local gestures so that you don’t dismiss opportunities out of hand or put more faith in a situation that could be a dead end.
 A good example of this is the classic “thumbs up.”
 In Bangladesh, this can be a direct insult and directly hinder your chances of making a deal.
 For this reason, a certain degree of discipline and due diligence is going to be needed so that you don’t offend your potential partners.

 4. Prepare Your Products